prz3m/web2kindle/README.md

 * [kindlegen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) - converts html to mobi.
 Download and put `kindlegen.exe` (or `kindlegen` on Linux) in the same directory as the script.
 * [python-readability](https://github.com/buriy/python-readability) - handles scraping article from the webpage and is pretty   neat
 * [yagmail](https://github.com/kootenpv/yagmail) - sending emails from gmail
-* PyQT - if you wish will use GUI
+* PyQT - if you will use GUI

 ## Preparation
 ### Kindle account